 How to Target High-Intent and Long-Tail SEO Keywords

 Super-specific keywords are your ticket to more traffic, clicks, and conversions.
-High-intent keywords attract users looking for the exact things you have to offer.
+High-intent keywords attract users who are looking for the exact products or services you offer.

 High-intent keywords –– also long-tail keywords –– are highly targeted search terms likely to result in a purchase.
 Long-tail keywords get their name from their location on the search demand curve.
 Because these keywords are specific, they fall to the far right of the curve, on the “long tail,” where search volume is low.